 Reef Safe Sunscreen (even if you won’t be swimming)

 We all know sunscreen is important, especially in the hot sun of Hawaii.
-So, make sure to pack plenty reef safe sunscreen ONLY.
+So, make sure to pack plenty of reef safe sunscreen ONLY.
 This is certified safe for reefs and turtles too.
 Hawaii has a very fragile ecosystem and studies have shown that the chemicals in traditional sunscreens destroy the coral reef!
 In fact, there are even plans to ban oxybenzone-based sunscreen from Hawaii altogether.

 Mosquito Repellant (wristbands and spray)

 You’ll want to protect yourself against mosquito bites.
-Natural insect repelling wristbands last up to 300 hours but we also recommend using insect repellent spray to really minimize your chances of being bitten.
+Natural insect-repelling wristbands last up to 300 hours but we also recommend using insect repellent spray to really minimize your chances of being bitten.